ilathem/dotfiles/README.md

 ## usage

 - clone the repo to `$HOME`
-- use stow to choose which configuration you want
+- use stow to choose which configuration you want (ex: `stow neovim` from dotfiles directory)

 ## from fresh install: